 Mandatory Tax Increases….Forever

 Don’t be fooled by the introductory tax rate.
 Like a credit card with a hidden interest spike, the measure mandates annual parcel tax increases.
 Each May, the City Council must raise the prior year’s rate by the greater of Bay Area cost-of-living growth or state per capita income growth.
-In 2025, this formula resulted in existing parcel tax increases of 6.44%.
+In 2025, this formula resulted in parcel tax increases of 6.44%.
 In periods of high inflation, the increase could exceed 10%.
 Council would have no discretion to stop the escalator— it is guaranteed in the language of the tax measure.
 The Public Bank is not.

 Annually in May, the City Council shall increase the previous year's rate by up to the greater of the cost of living in the immediate San Francisco Bay Area or per capita personal income growth in the state.
 [Section 7.03.020 B]